Other / mixed grade configuration · Craig, AK

 How many students attend Pace Correspondence?

 Pace Correspondence has 414 students enrolled.
-It is a other school in Craig, AK.
+It is a public school in Craig, AK.

 What is the student-teacher ratio at Pace Correspondence?